 Living Conditions of Indians

-89 percent of rural households do not own telephones; 52 percent do not have any domestic power connection.
+89% of rural households do not own telephones, and 52% do not have any domestic power connection.
 There are daily power cuts even in the nation’s capital.
-The average brownout in India is three hours per day during non-monsoon months and 17 hours daily during the monsoon.
-The average village is 2 kilometers away from an all-weather road, and 20 percent of rural habitations have partial or no access to a safe drinking water supply.
+The average brownout in India is three hours per day during non-monsoon months and 17 hours daily during monsoon months.
+The average village is two kilometers away from an all-weather road, and 20% of rural habitations have partial or no access to a safe drinking water supply.
 [Tarun Khanna, Yale Center for the Study of Globalization].

-According to National Family Health Survey data (2005-06), only 45 per cent of households in the country had access to improved sanitation.
+According to National Family Health Survey data (2005-06), only 45% of households in the country had access to improved sanitation.

-India has over 35 per cent of the world’s total illiterate population [UNESCO Education for All Report 2008].
-Only 66 per cent of people are literate in India (76 per cent men and 54 per cent women).
+India has over 35% of the world’s total illiterate population [UNESCO Education for All Report 2008].
+Only 66% of India are literate (76% men and 54% women).

 About 40 million primary school-age children in India are not in school.
-More than 92% children do not go beyond secondary school.
-According to reports, 35 per cent schools don’t have infrastructure such as blackboards and furniture.
-And close to 90 per cent have no functional toilets.
+More than 92% children do not go to college.
+According to reports, 35% schools don’t have infrastructure such as blackboards and furniture.
+And close to 90% have no functional toilets.
 Half of India’s schools still have leaking roofs or no water supply.

-Even those two IIT’s in India found only a lower slot (203-304) in the 2007 report.
+Even the two much-ballyhooed IIT’s in India found only a lower worldwide slot (203 and 304) in the 2007 report.
 Although Indian universities churn out three million graduates a year, only 15% of them are suitable employees for blue-chip companies.
 Only 1 million among them are IT professionals.

-India today allocates lower than one per cent of its gross domestic product (GDP) to health.
+India today allocates lower than 1% of its gross domestic product (GDP) to health.
 According to United Nations calculations, India’s spending on public health as a share of GDP is the 18th lowest in the world.
 150 million Indians are blind.
-2.13 per cent of the total population (21.9 million) live with disabilities in India.
-Yet, only 34 per cent of the disabled are employed [Census 2001].
+2.13% of the total population (21.9 million) live with disabilities in India.
+Yet, only 34% of the disabled are employed [Census 2001].
 India has the single highest share of neonatal deaths in the world, 2.1 million.

 There are only 585 rural hospitals compared to 985 urban hospitals in the country.
-Out of the 6,39,729 doctors registered in India, only 67,576 are in the public sector and the rest are either in the private sector or abroad.
-According to a survey by NSSO (National Sample Survey Organization), 40 per cent of the people hospitalized have either had to borrow money or sell assets to cover their medical expenses.
-Over 85 per cent of the Indian population does not have any form of health coverage.
+Out of the 6,39,729 doctors registered in India, only 67,576 are in the public sector, and the rest are either in the private sector or abroad.
+According to a survey by NSSO (National Sample Survey Organization), 40% of the people hospitalized have either had to borrow money or sell assets to cover their medical expenses.
+Over 85% of the Indian population does not have any form of health coverage.